samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 Once you fill all the required information click the "Create" button.

-After a short time the Function App will be created and notification will show up.
+After a short time, the Function App will be created and notification will show up.
 After that, select "Function App" from the left bar.
 A blade with the created function app should appear.
-Expand it and move mouse cursor on the "Functions" header and click the "+" button.
+Expand it and move the mouse cursor on the "Functions" header and click the "+" button.

 ![Add new function app](https://github.com/Daniel-Krzyczkowski/guest-writer/blob/master/articles/images/auth0_4.png)

 Another blade with templates will be displayed.
 From there, choose "HTTPTrigger C#" template, fill the _name_ field with "Auth0FunctionApp" and change authorization level to "Anonymous".
-After few seconds, the HTTPTrigger function will be ready for you.
+After a few seconds, the HTTPTrigger function will be ready for you.

 ### Scaffolding the Project

 The default template needs some adjustments.
 For the authentication process, we will use [the **Microsoft.IdentityModel.Protocols.OpenIdConnect** NuGet package](https://www.nuget.org/packages/Microsoft.IdentityModel.Protocols.OpenIdConnect/).
 So, open the "View files" tab on the right and click the "Add" button.
-You will have to create new json file which will contain information about the required NuGet packages.
-Type "project.json" as the file name and hit "Enter".
+You will have to create a new JSON file which will contain information about the required NuGet packages.
+Type `project.json` as the file name and hit "Enter".
 Once the file is created, you have to define its structure.
 So, paste the following code and click on the "Save" button:

 ```C#